Doctrine · SOC 2 / ISO 27001 / HIPAA

 The AICPA Trust Services Criteria, mapped to per-transaction receipts.

-SOC 2 is an attestation engagement performed by a CPA firm under AICPA SSAE 18.
+SOC 2 is a review done by a CPA firm under AICPA SSAE 18 rules.
 A Type II report covers a window of 6 to 12 months.
-Controls are evaluated against the Trust Services Criteria across five categories: Security (the common criteria CC1–CC9, always required), Availability (A1), Confidentiality (C1), Processing Integrity (PI1), and Privacy (P1–P9).
-The auditor samples evidence from each control population and issues an opinion on operating effectiveness.
+Controls get checked against five categories: Security (the common criteria CC1 to CC9, always required), Availability (A1), Confidentiality (C1), Processing Integrity (PI1), and Privacy (P1 to P9).
+The auditor samples evidence from each control group and gives an opinion on whether it worked.

 SOC 2 control area Sample-based attestation CRE per-transaction equivalent

-CC6.1 Logical access — auditor pulls 25–60 access-control samples per year Ed25519 + ML-DSA-65 dual signature on every API call, bound to tenant ID
+CC6.1 Logical access: auditor pulls 25 to 60 access-control samples a year Ed25519 + ML-DSA-65 dual signature on every API call, bound to tenant ID

-CC7.2 Anomaly detection — sampled monitoring artifacts and tickets MMR root commitment — any deviation breaks inclusion proof
+CC7.2 Anomaly detection: sampled monitoring records and tickets MMR root commitment: any change breaks the inclusion proof

-CC7.3 Incident response — sampled incident tickets and post-mortems Tombstone receipt for every revoked / rotated credential, MMR-witnessed
+CC7.3 Incident response: sampled incident tickets and post-mortems Tombstone receipt for every revoked or rotated credential, MMR-witnessed

-P1–P9 Privacy series — sampled DSAR responses and consent records PII-class envelope field + forward-secure key epoch (deletion-by-key)
+P1 to P9 Privacy series: sampled DSAR responses and consent records PII-class envelope field + forward-secure key epoch (deletion-by-key)

 Can a customer still get a SOC 2 letter from a CPA?
 Yes.
-We support their auditor with the CRE log and the published MMR root.
-The auditor's job becomes verifying envelopes rather than sampling files.
+We help their auditor with the CRE log and the published MMR root.
+The auditor's job becomes checking envelopes instead of sampling files.

 ISO 27001:2022 in detail